Yes, You Need To Learn Guitar Music Theory. Here's Why, As Well As You're Already Using It All The Time....

 If You Want To FINALLY Understand Modes Then Click The Image Below And Get My Modes Course, and 2 Other Courses, 100% FREE!

-A Frequently Asked Question: How Much Theory Do You Need???
+Frequently Asked Questions: How Much Theory Do You Need???

 You only need enough to break down the music you’re wanting to learn from, to improvise over some chord progressions in the music you like, or make the music that’s in your head.